Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 In 2001 Drew Alexander was appointed CEO of Weingarten Realty Investors (NYSE:WRI).
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
 Then we'll look at a snap shot of the business growth.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
-This method should give us information to assess how appropriately the company pays the CEO.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does Drew Alexander's Compensation Compare With Similar Sized Companies?

-According to our data, Weingarten Realty Investors has a market capitalization of US$4.2b, and paid its CEO total annual compensation worth US$4.8m over the year to December 2018.
+Our data indicates that Weingarten Realty Investors is worth US$3.8b, and total annual CEO compensation is US$4.8m.
+(This number is for the twelve months until December 2018).
+That's actually a decrease on the year before.
 While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$700k.
-Importantly, there may be performance hurdles relating to the non-salary component of the total compensation.
 As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$2.0b to US$6.4b.
 The median total CEO compensation was US$5.1m.

-So Drew Alexander is paid around the average of the companies we looked at.
+That means Drew Alexander receives fairly typical remuneration for the CEO of a company that size.
 Although this fact alone doesn't tell us a great deal, it becomes more relevant when considered against the business performance.